vinyatu/docker-ocserv/README.md

 docker-ocserv is an OpenConnect VPN Server boxed in a Docker image built by [Tommy Lau](mailto:tommy@gen-new.com) currently maintained by [Amin Vakil](mailto:info@aminvakil.com).

+## Update on Sep 05, 2020

+Migrate from Docker Hub to Quay as they're going to put limit for those who aren't willing to give them money.

+You should just change aminvakil/ocserv to quay.io/aminvakil/ocserv for the next updates.
+See "How to use this image" section for examples.

 ## Update on May 19, 2020

 Change `--privileged` to `--sysctl net.ipv4_ip_forward=1 --cap-add NET_ADMIN --security-opt no-new-privileges` as they're the only privileges that this docker needs, so it would be unnecessary to give this container the whole privileges. ([Principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege))